nhunghoang0201/Customer-Transaction-Analysis-for-Data-Allocation-Strategy-for-an-E-Banking-Company-using-SQL/README.md

 How much data storage should be provisioned for customers under different allocation strategies?

 Specifically, the project aims to answer:
-1. How do customer balances evolve over time?
+1. How do customer balances evolve?
 → Calculate running and closing balances for each customer.

 2. How much data would be required under each allocation option?